VIU Scholarship, Research, and Creative Activity

 TOUR 251 (3) Market Research in Tourism

 This course examines tourism market research methodologies to identify the most appropriate target market(s) and assesses associated marketing investments.
-Topics include profiling outbound traveler demographics and trip characteristics, determining existing and potential market sizes, analysing traveler perceptions towards tourism products, examining brand image, and conducting competitive analyses of destinations.
+Topics include profiling outbound traveler demographics and trip characteristics, determining existing and potential market sizes, analyzing traveler perceptions towards tourism products, examining brand image, and conducting competitive analyses of destinations.

 TRMT 330 (3) Niche Tourism